 Eliminate all caffeine such as coffee based drinks, energy drinks, and dark chocolate.
 Get them to exercise regularly, which will also help them sleep better.

 With modern teenager’s use of social media, this is increasingly more difficult to enforce.
 Equally, schoolchildren tend to prefer studying on computers in their bedroom.
-However, technology that emits blue light should be stopped at least 60-minutes before bed.
+However, technology that emits blue light (the light that wakes us up in the morning) should be stopped at least 60-minutes before bed.
 Ideally, nighttime modes and screen dimmers should be used throughout the evening.

 8) Keep phones out of the bedroom overnight